Pinched Nerve

 Our Office

 During your visit to our office, the doctor of chiropractic will perform a detailed consultation and examination to locate the source of your pain.
 This will involve a series of questions about your current condition, followed by physical and neurological exams.
 In the physical exam, your doctor will observe your posture, range of motion, and physical condition, noting movement that causes pain.
 The doctor will feel your spine, note its curvature and alignment, and feel for muscle spasm.
-A check of your lower extremities may also be in order.
+A check of your extremities may also be in order.
 During the neurological exam, the doctor may test your reflexes, muscle strength and sensory testing.
-If warranted, the Doctor may take x-rays and/or computerized muscle tests.
-Once all of the information is collected to develop a specific diagnosis, a report of findings will be delivered to you.
-The report of findings will discuss what is wrong, is it treatable and how long will it take to resolve.
-If you qualify for conservative chiropractic care, recommendations for the appropriate adjustments and therapies will be provided and treatment will begin that day.
+If warranted, the Doctor may take x-rays and/or order other tests.
+Once all of the information is collected to develop a specific diagnosis, a report of findings will be delivered to you and treatment will begin.